-Mindfulness can be practised by everyone.
+Mindfulness can be practiced by everyone.
 From young children through to the elderly3, everyone can experience the benefits of mindfulness.
 So, try these fun mindfulness exercises.

-If you thought that colouring was just for the children then it is time to think again.
-In recent times, adult colouring books have become one of the most popular fun mindfulness exercises.
-Adult colouring books are very different from those for children.
-The patterns are intricate and detailed and so, it requires a certain focus on the task in hand.
-This encourages the presence of mind.
-And it doesn’t require you to be the best at colouring.
-Children can also get involved with their own colouring books4.
+If you thought that coloring was just for the children then it is time to think again.
+In recent times, adult coloring books have become one of the most popular fun mindfulness exercises.
+Adult coloring books are very different from those for children.
+The patterns are intricate and detailed and so, it requires a certain focus on the task at hand.
+This encourages the presence of the mind.
+And it doesn’t require you to be the best at coloring.
+Children can also get involved with their own coloring books.
 Allow them to get creative while paying attention to what they are doing.
 The focus will help them to concentrate on the present moment.